kauri-io/Content/remix-ide-your-first-smart-contract/en-remix-ide-your-first-smart-contract.md

 In general `require` should be used to validate user inputs, responses from external contracts, and state conditions prior to execution.

-You can read more about [assert, require, and revert here] (http://solidity.readthedocs.io/en/v0.4.24/control-structures.html#error-handling-assert-require-revert-and-exceptions).
+You can read more about `assert`, `require`, and `revert` [here](http://solidity.readthedocs.io/en/v0.4.24/control-structures.html#error-handling-assert-require-revert-and-exceptions).

 So to modifier validateDeadline reads as follows: